JEI981214/FGF-and-XDoG-based/README.md

 This package contains the matlab code which is associated with the following paper:

-Yuchan Jie, Xiaosong Li, Mingyi Wang, Fuqiang Zhou, Haishu Tan .
+Yuchan Jie, Xiaosong Li*,Fuqiang Zhou, Mingyi Wang, Haishu Tan .
 Multimodal medical image fusion based on extended difference-of-Gaussians and fast guided filtering.
 Usage of this code is free for research purposes only.

 Please refer to the above publication if you use this code.